 Oregon's Economy: Income

-Per capita personal income, a broader measure of the income all Oregonians receive from all sources, was $46,361 per person in 2017.
+Per capita personal income, a broader measure than just wages of the income Oregonians receive from all sources, was $56,311 per person in 2020.
 In addition to wages, personal income includes proprietors’ income; income from dividends, interest, and rent; and transfer receipts.

 Despite lower average incomes than the nation as a whole, Oregon’s poverty rate is about the same as the nation.
-According to the U.S. Census Bureau, 12.7% of Oregon residents lived in families with incomes below the poverty threshold during 2014-2016.
-The U.S. poverty rate was 13.7%.
-Oregon ranked roughly 27th among the states with the lowest percentage of people living in poverty.
+According to the U.S. Census Bureau, an average of 12.4% of Oregon residents lived in families with incomes below the poverty threshold from 2016 through 2020.
+The U.S. poverty rate was 12.8%.
+Oregon ranked 26th among the states with the lowest percentage of people living in poverty.